Bodhan (Surat)

-Bodhan is a village in the Mandvi taluka in the Surat district of Gujarat state, India.
-It is located 32km east of the district headquarters, Surat, and 255km from the state capital, Gandhinagar.
+Bodhan is a village in the Mandvi taluka in the Surat district of Gujarat, India.
+It is located 32 km east of the district headquarters, Surat, and 255 km from the state capital, Gandhinagar.
 Bodhan's pin code is 394140 and the postal head office is Bodhan.

+There are two mosques and seven Hindu temples.
+The main occupation of the villagers is agriculture.
+There are three schools, two of which are primary schools and the other being a secondary school.

 The Tapi River (formerly called Tapati River) runs through the village.